Benko11/supaplexeditor/README.md

 Represents the release that includes huge feature implementations or refactors that are too big for a single commit/push.
 Plus, you can directly see on the way how I'm progressing and can add your notes on what you would change or improve.

 # Changelog

+- 0.2.1
+    - Remove `vendor` and `cache` folders that were unnecessary for the repository (see the instructions for installation above)
+    - Remove `routes` folder that didn't do much except for goofing around
+    - You can now save changes made in a level (only the elements, the rest doesn't work yet)

 - 0.2 (15 July 2018)
     - UI overhaul